Instructions for authors

 Figures.
 Figures must be prepared in a form suitable for direct reproduction.
 If complicated figures or diagrams are used, the corresponding graphic files should be included, preferably in eps format.
 Digital artwork of at least 300 dpi resolution is accepted.

-- in book titles first letter of each word except ''and'', ''of'' etc. should be capitalised.
+- in book titles, capitalize the first letter of each word, except for ''and'', ''of'', etc.

-For example, the reference list is started by: ''\begin{thebibliography}{widest-label}''.
+For example, the reference list begins with: \begin{thebibliography}{widest-label}.

-Each reference is then added as:
+Each reference is then added as follows:

-- for books: ''\bibitem{ref1} A. A. Author, \textit{Title of Book}, Name of Press, Place, 2014.''
+''\bibitem{ref1} A.A.
+Author, \textit{Title of the Book}, Name of Press, Place of Publication, 2020.''

-- for papers: ''\bibitem{ref2} A. A. Author, \textit{Title of paper}, Abbreviations of Journal's Name, \textbf{4} (2014), 21--49.''
+''\bibitem{ref2} A.A.
+Author, \textit{Title of the paper}, Abbreviation of Journal Title \textbf{4} (2020), 21--49.''

-To end the bibliography, type: ''\end{thebibliography}''.
+To end the bibliography, type: \end{thebibliography}.

-References in the text should be cited by using: ''\cite{ref1}'' or ''\cite{ref1, ref2}''.
-This produces [1] or [1,2] in the text.
+References in the text should be cited by using: ''\cite{ref1}'' or ''\cite{ref1,ref2,ref3}''.
+This produces [1] or [1,2,3] in the text.

 - book: